xerocross/triangle-utility/README.md

 Top file exports a default object NumberUtility.

+## Testing

+Install all the local dependencies.
+We use jest for testing.
+You need to compile the TypeScript first if you make changes, so the script `test` will first compile and then run the tests.

 ## NumberUtility.NumberTriangle

 Usage.
 NumberTriangle is a class for collections of numbers structured into a triangle.
 For example, `let x = new NumberTriangle([4, 15, 12, 9, 68, 62])`.
 Here `x` represents a triangle of numbers of the form